MARK-Bit68/llm-chatbot-python/README.md

 ---

 *"The best systems are those that make complex problems simple to understand and solve."* - Kosar Jaff

+---

+## ⚠️ Disclaimer

+*The press release above is written in jest and is purely fictional.
+While the technical achievements and system capabilities described are real, the quotes attributed to "Kosar Jaff" and the narrative about a retired chemist from Erbil are entirely fictional and meant for entertainment purposes only.
+The actual development of this system was done by the real project contributors.*